8 Days / 7 Nights

 Franz Josef / Makarora

+This morning we’ll take a short journey over to Okarito, a little-known beach community on the coast.
+We’ll take to the water in sea kayaks and glide along a picturesque lagoon, set against a stunning backdrop of snow-capped peaks.
+Okarito is home to the only native white heron colony in New Zealand, as well as a host of other interesting birds.
+After our activities* this morning we’ll regroup back in Franz Josef for some lunch before heading off to check out the glacier!
 With some 140 glaciers making their way down from the Southern Alps, this area is fittingly known as glacier country.
-Few sights equal the spectacle of two of these giant frozen rivers (Franz Josef and Fox Glaciers) imperceptibly grinding their way down through temperate rainforest to just 250 meters (820 feet) above sea level.
-We’ll spend most of the day near Franz Josef Glacier hiking up through the forest to either Alex Knob or Roberts Point, both of which give incredible views of the ice.
+Few sights equal the spectacle of two of these giant frozen rivers (Franz Josef and Fox Glaciers) imperceptibly grinding their way down through temperate rainforest to just 250 metres (820 feet) above sea level.
+Our hike will take us along the Waiho River bed up the valley right to the terminal face of Franz Josef Glacier.
 From Franz Josef, we’ll travel down the coast through lush forest, and over the divide to a small mountain village called Makarora, where we’ll enjoy some local fare.

 Makarora / Mt Aspiring National Park